a-bianchi/janis-fizz-burger-commerce/README.md

 <!-- DEPLOY -->
 ## Deploy

-The deployment is configured in gitaction in the "develop" branch only, when you add a pull request to the branch the papilene will execute the serverless framework commands, making the deployment automatically in Aws.
+The deployment is configured in gitaction in the "develop" branch only, when you add a pull request to the branch the pipeline will execute the serverless framework commands, making the deployment automatically in Aws.

 ### Local Deployment Testing